Introduction to the English legal system :

 These exceptions were said in the decisions Young, they will be more exceptions to the fact that we have to follow our own decisions.

 One of his colleagues agreed also that the court of appeal should be able to depart from his previous decision.
-The court should not be bound but expressed his idea in a different mind. .
-But the problem is that he HL may never have the opportunity to correct the error.
+The court should not be bound but expressed his idea in a different mind.
+But the problem is that he House of Lords may never have the opportunity to correct the error.

 =>Do lower courts bind themselves?